michel-iwaniec/CrunchyNES/README.md

 Due to being placed earlier in OAM, your own sprites will also appear on top of any overlay sprites, which is usually the behavior you want.

+### Using your own BG Tiles in the displayed pictures

+It is also possible to combine the picture with your own background tiles.
+However, background tiles are currently hardcoded to start at 0, so you'll need to place your own tile at the end of the BG pattern table.

+To use this strategy with a mid-frame CHR bank-switched image, you'll need to make CrunchyBuild reserve BG tile slots in two banks.
+A command-line parameter --max_bg_slots exists for this purpose.
+Specify this to a multiple of 16 that will leave some space at the end of the pattern table for your own BG tiles.

 ### Sprite0 hit quirks

 Chances are you've already heard of sprite#0 hit - likely taking the prize as the most inconvenient sync-to-display-output hardware design choice ever made in videogame history.